-Founded in 2004 and supported through a network of donors, funders, volunteers, staff and community partners, Liberty for Youth (LFY) is a not-for-profit charitable organization that provides a prevention and intervention mentoring program aimed at youth, ages 12 to 25, living in the Hamilton and surrounding areas, who are involved in, or at-risk of criminal behaviour.
+Founded in 2004 and supported through a network of donors, funders, volunteers, staff and community partners, Liberty For Youth (LFY) is a not-for-profit charitable organization that provides a prevention and intervention mentoring program aimed at youth, ages 12 to 25 and alumni beyond 25, living in the Hamilton and surrounding areas who are involved in, or at-risk of, criminal behaviour.

 LFY staff and volunteers use an innovative and intensive mentoring model that strives for permanent behavioural change by building inner character, developing life and leadership skills and inspiring at-risk youth to become constructive members of the community.

 Our Mentoring Program is open to disadvantaged, marginalized and at-risk youth – regardless of their faith, ethnicity, or nationality – who face any number of negative social circumstances and challenges.
 These challenges may include living in poverty, breaking free of substance abuse, surviving in an unsafe home environment, escaping gang involvement or influence or functioning while on probation.

 LFY provides a place where at-risk youth, feel accepted regardless of their mistakes, struggles or situations in life.

 Our Mentors guide the youth through various transformational stages represented by seven words starting with “R.” Mentors build rapport with the youth and create a safe space for them to express their inner feelings, the good the bad and the ugly.
 But before any real progress can be made, the youth must first come to the (1) REALIZATION that he/she wants to make a change in their life.

 Once that realization dawns, the youth are encouraged to make a (2) RESOLUTION to take action on that realization.
 As they start to act in new ways they are often faced with the feeling of (3) REPENTANCE for the previous behaviour.
 Now they are truly at a turning point.